On the Quasitrace Problem and a Characterization of W*-algebras: Pedersen-Type Characterizations

-While the final corollary of the previous section is the exact \Wstar-analogue of Pedersen's Theorem \ref{PTheorem}, it is not fully intrinsic and space-free.
-We conjecture that the following such characterization holds.
+Notice that, while Corollary \ref{cor:abstractAnalogue} is the exact W*-analogue of Pedersen's Theorem \ref{PTheorem}, it is not fully intrinsic -- it relies on the realization of the AW*-algebra as an AW*-subalgebra of a W*-algebra.
+We conjecture that the following intrinsic characterization holds.